radi0sus/project-hub/README.md

 Welcome!

-This repository serves as an index to all **RADI0SUS** open-source projects.
+This repository serves as an index to most **RADI0SUS** open-source projects.

 Most of these projects started as Python applications.
 Since installing Python still seems to be a challenge for some of us,